aptivator/simple-dropdown/README.md

 simpleDropdownEl.configs = {triggerImmediately: false};
 ```

-`{triggerImmediately: false}` declaration does not replace all of global settings.
+`{triggerImmediately: false}` declaration does not replace all of the global settings.
 It
 overrides only the previous `triggerImmediately` configuration.

 #### Defining Dropdown Items